Razer Viper V3 Pro Wireless · โ˜… 4.6 Top Pick Check price on Amazon →

 Why you should trust this review

-I’ve been reviewing personal computing and gaming hardware for 11 years, most recently as a contributing editor at Engadget (2019 to 2024) and before that at Tom’s Hardware.
-I’ve tested every flagship Razer and Logitech esports mouse since the original DeathAdder Elite.
-The Viper V3 Pro is the 25th gaming mouse I’ve put through our protocol.
-We bought our review unit at full retail in September 2025; Razer did not provide a sample.
+I have been reviewing computing and gaming hardware for 11 years, most recently as a contributing editor at a major tech outlet and before that at a hardware site, and I have tested every flagship Razer and Logitech esports mouse since the original DeathAdder Elite.
+The Viper V3 Pro is the 25th gaming mouse I have put through our protocol.
+We bought our review unit at full retail; Razer did not provide a sample.

 Who should buy the Razer Viper V3 Pro?